KyleMorley/CRUD-REACT-APP/README.md

 # Project Info

-This project is modelled as a small note like pin board for uploading University subject results using json server to mock a RESTAPI
+This project is modelled as a small  pin board for uploading University subject results using json server to mock a RESTAPI.
+Refer here for server info https://github.com/typicode/json-server

 ## Available Scripts